SmalkiGroove/heroes-expansion/doc/HEROES.md

 Bombardier - Demon Lord

 • Ballista's shots under the hero's command have a Fireball effect.
 The damage of the Fireball increases with hero level.
-• At the turn of each enemy creature in combat, the ballista attacks it (costs 3 mana).
+• At the turn of each enemy creature in combat, the ballista uses 3 mana of the hero to attack it.
 The ballista cannot be controlled.
-• Regenerate mana equal to hero level after every victory.
+• Restore mana equal to hero level after every victory.

 Starting Skills
 • Gating